uaineteine/transforms_framework/readme.md

 ### 1. EventLog
 **Purpose:** Handles event logging and saving of events during pipeline execution.

+**Features:**
+- Manages the logging of events generated during the data pipeline's execution.
+- Provides methods to save events to a JSON file for auditing and tracking purposes.
+- Supports different logging levels and destinations.

 ![UML diagram](diagrams/events.png)

 ### 2. PipelineEvent
 **Purpose:** Represents an event (e.g., loading a table, applying a transform).

 **Features:**
-- Stores event type, message, description, timestamp, and a unique UUID.
+- Stores detailed information about each event, including event type, message, description, timestamp, and a unique UUID.
-- Can log itself as a JSON object to a file.
+- Provides methods to format the event information as a JSON object.
+- Can be extended to represent specific types of events, such as load events or transform events.
+- Includes a log_location attribute to track where the event is logged.
-- Base class for all pipeline events.
+- Serves as a base class for all pipeline events, ensuring a consistent structure and interface.

 **Example JSON output for a load event:**
 ```json